 - EF has also helped one or two individuals and families along the way.
 These are ad hoc situations that EF has come across in its travels but is not a core element of its objectives but purely from a human aspect of not being able to ignore the situation presented.

-The impact of these projects is producing an improvement in health with the effect that children’s attendance at school is improved, expenditure on medication is reduced and there is more time for productive activities.
+The impact of these projects is producing an improvement in health with the effect that children’s attendance at school is improved, expenditure on medication is reduced and there is more time and resources for productive activities.